dwbutler/logstash-logger/README.md

 [UDP vs. TCP](http://gafferongames.com/networking-for-game-programmers/udp-vs-tcp/)

 ## Troubleshooting

+### Logstash never receives any logs
+If you are using a device backed by a Ruby IO object (such as a file, UDP socket, or TCP socket), please be aware that Ruby keeps its own internal buffer.
+Despite the fact that LogStashLogger buffers messages and flushes them periodically, the data written to the IO object can be buffered by Ruby internally indefinitely, and may not even write until the program terminates.
+If this bothers you or you need to see log messages immediately, your only recourse is to set the `sync: true` option.

 ### JSON::GeneratorError
 Your application is probably attempting to log data that is not encoded in a valid way.
 When this happens, Ruby's